verahontas/BandManager/README.md

 Update October 2025

 I finished this project on time and I got my degree in Computer Science.
-However, I didn't touch this repo since its creation.
+Now I uploaded the finished code, without any refactoring.

 ---------------------------------------------------